List of Y: The Last Man story arcs: "Buttons" (issue #41)

 This tells the origin of Agent 355, Yorick's loyal protector.
 This is a stand-alone issue in which the secrets of the mysterious Culper Ring and its most famous female agent are finally revealed.

 "1,000 Typewriters" (issue #42)

-This explores the past, present and future of Ampersand, Yorick's missing pet, including how the male monkey ended up with Yorick, as well as where the animal has been since he was kidnapped by the female ninja Toyota.
+This explores the past, present, and future of Ampersand, Yorick's missing pet.
+It includes how the male monkey ended up with Yorick, and where the animal has been since he was kidnapped by the female ninja Toyota.

 "Kimono Dragons" (issues #43–46)

 Yorick and his companions finally reach Japan in search of Ampersand, the key to mankind's salvation.
-Dr. Allison Mann and her lover Rose come face to face with Toyota, who, before the plague, worked for Dr. Mann's father's lover.
+Dr. Allison Mann and her lover, Rose, come face to face with Toyota, who, before the plague, worked for Dr. Mann's father's lover.
 Yorick and Agent 355 find and rescue Ampersand with the help of a P.I. from the hands of the new Yakuza boss.
 Allison's mother is kidnapped by Toyota.